d-oliveros/isomorphine/README.md

  *
  * Optionally, you can pass the absolute path to the directory you want to proxy.
  *
- * In the browser, Webpack scrans the file structure of the current directory,
+ * In the browser, Webpack scans the file structure of the current directory,
  * and transforms it to an entity map.
 Each property in the map represents a route
  * to an entity in the server.
 An entity is a module (a js file) exporting a function
  * via 'module.exports' or 'export default'.